na-na-hi/renget/archive/chrprompt2.md

 Q2: Have you met Chespin's friend, Wooper?
 Do the two of you get along?

 ###Rain
 Q1: How are you adapting to having four legs?
 Do you miss having hands yet?
+>Movement's fine if I don't think about it too hard.
+As for hands- I think I mostly miss being able to write properly.
+The paws are oddly decent at holding other things.
+Even [cups!](https://pbs.twimg.com/media/ENCh8y3WsAAG3WS?format=png&name=small)
 Q2: Do you actually hate Cory's puns?
 Or do you secretly enjoy them, even a little bit?
+>I wouldn't mind it so much if he didn't do it once *every minute*.
+>>Cory: She loves them!
 Q3: Does Cory have an accent?
+>He sounds weirdly Austrailian.
+I'm pretty sure I even heard him mutter a "Crikey" while battling that Ariados...
 Q4: Have you found any cool new flowers in this world that didn't exist back in the human world?
+>Not so far, but I imagine there would be.
+Actually, in the flowers that I *have* seen thus far, I noticed a *distinctly* larger amount of pollen!
+I'd chalk it up to there being fewer pollinators around, or maybe the lack of human intervention... although wind-pollinated plants *usually* don't invest time and energy to produce such large flowers.
+I really hope someone has done *some* taxonomy on these plants...
+And the Berry bushes Cory found me in- I didn't note any flowers or flower buds, which is *really* weird because - ([RainYapping.mp3](https://www.youtube.com/watch?v=BQ0h6dewnrQ))

 ###Cory
 Q1: What's up with that Eevee?
+>She's a funny lil fella!
+I've never enjoyed teasing a Pokemon this much before, and her fur colour makes it ten times easier to tell when she's blushing!
+I gotta come up with more plant puns, she gets *really* fired up for those ones.
+I think she *wood* make a great Leafeon.
+>>Rain: ...
+>>>You know that was a good one!
+Don't *leaf* me hanging!
 Q2: If you could ask a human anything, what would you ask them?
+>Aw man, I guess I'd ask if the stories are true and if they really have the power to learn *any* move.
+Imagine a whole guild of humans!
+They'd be legendary!
 Q3: Do you have a dayjob?
 If you do, don't quit it.
+>Nah, I'm not very proud of it, but I've been trying to find a job for a while now... or a place to live... that has a proper roof.
 Q4: Is Cory in the house?
+>I don't have a house! ...wheres that [music](https://www.youtube.com/watch?v=Nt95ZrjKqtk) coming from??

 ###Mandibuzz
 Q1: You used to be a Pokemon trainer, right?
 How does it feel to be one yourself?